Petty cash book

 2. Imprest system

-Under imprest system, a fixed amount of money known as float is given to the petty cashier to meet petty expenditures for an agreed period which usually consists of a week or month.
-At the end of agreed period, the petty cashier submits the details of all expenditures incurred by him to the chief cashier.
-The total cash spent by the petty cashier during the period is reimbursed to him and the total cash available to spend at the start of the next period becomes equal to the original sum (i.e., float).
-At any time, the total of petty cash balance and all expenditures that have not been reimbursed to the petty cashier is equal to the agreed float.
+Under the imprest system, a fixed amount of money known as the “float” is given to the petty cashier to meet petty expenditures for an agreed period, which usually consists of a week or month.
+At the end of the agreed period, the petty cashier submits the details of all expenditures incurred by him to the chief cashier.
+The total cash spent by the petty cashier during the period is reimbursed to him, and the total cash available to spend at the start of the next period becomes equal to the original sum (i.e., a float).
+At any time, the total of the petty cash balance and all expenditures that have not been reimbursed to the petty cashier is equal to the agreed float.

 Advantages of imprest system: